b-lukaszuk/BS_wJ_eng/contents/the_doors.md

 swap.

-Interestingly, the code presented above will likely work right only for the three doors scenario.
+Interestingly, the code presented above will likely work right only for the three doors scenario (since, e.g. we're actually open/swap to the first eligible doors).
 If you're still not tired and up for challenges try to answer the same question for 5 and 7 doors scenarios.
 Just remember: 1 car in a random location, 1 empty door opened at random position, a random switch performed).
 Feel free to modify some (e.g. 1 solution only) or all the code in this chapter.